 I did spend a long time sniffing and comparing.
 I think I can now identify a tea-rose scent.
 I have noticed before that on the same plant there can be differences in scent strength and characteristics between blooms, at different times of day, and stage of maturity in the same bloom.

-Please skip past this list if you have zero interest in scent, but I just thought I would list the official scent descriptions of these roses, as given in my David Austin ‘English Roses’ book.
+I will list the official scent descriptions of these roses, as given in my David Austin ‘English Roses’ book.
 The roses are listed in alphabetical order.

 I have starred my favourites.
 These make my eyes roll back into my head and I have to mutter a moan and then need a moment to compose myself.
-(Ooh, I just did a good typo: “a moment to compost myself”.
+(I just did a good typo: “a moment to compost myself”.
 No. Not yet.)

 Benjamin Britten: Intensely fruity; wine and pear-drops. ***